danfuzz/samizdat/doc/samizdat-0/library-stringlet.md

 Returns a string consisting of the concatenation of the contents of all the argument strings, in argument order.

-#### `stringFromIntlet intlet <> string`
+#### `stringFromInteger integer <> string`

-Returns a single-character string that consists of the character code indicated by the given intlet argument, which must be in the range for representation as an unsigned 32-bit quantity.
+Returns a single-character string that consists of the character code indicated by the given integer argument, which must be in the range for representation as an unsigned 32-bit quantity.

 #### `stringNth string n notFound? <> . | ~.`

-Returns the `n`th (zero-based) element of the given string, as a single-element string, if `n` is a valid intlet index into the given string.
-If `n` is not valid (not an intlet, or out of range), then this returns the `notFound` value (an arbitrary value) if supplied, or returns void if `notFound` was not supplied.
+Returns the `n`th (zero-based) element of the given string, as a single-element string, if `n` is a valid integer index into the given string.
+If `n` is not valid (not an integer, or out of range), then this returns the `notFound` value (an arbitrary value) if supplied, or returns void if `notFound` was not supplied.